cosarberk/langpong/README.md

 # Langpong CLI

-Langpong CLI is a command-line interface tool designed to launch and configure the Langcode API Server.
+Langpong is a command-line interface tool designed to launch and configure the Langcode API Server.
 It supports flexible runtime configurations through CLI flags and external config files, making it easy to tailor deployments for various environments.

 ---